temporalio/cli/temporalcli/commandsmd/commands.md

 		--input '{"YourInputKey": "YourInputValue"}'
 ```

-Use the options listed below to change the command's behavior

 #### Options

 * `--name` (string) -
-  Signal Name.
-Required
+  Signal name.
+  Required.

 Includes options set for [payload input](#options-set-for-payload-input).

+STOPPING AGAIN.
+WEFWEF
 #### Options set for single workflow or batch:

 * `--workflow-id`, `-w` (string) -
   Workflow ID.
 Either this or --query must be set.
 * `--run-id`, `-r` (string) -
   Run ID.
-Cannot be set when --query is set.
+  Can't be set when --query is set.
 * `--query`, `-q` (string) -
   Start a batch to operate on Workflow Executions with given List Filter.
 Either --query or --workflow-id must be set.
 * `--reason` (string) -